tomansill/AutoLock/README.md

 ```

-Where I will need to remember to write `finally` block.
-If I forget, then my locks won't work properly.
-Also, coding
+You always have to remember the `finally` block.
+If you forget it, your locks break and you can get stuck in bad
-with `try` with `finally` is pretty ugly and takes a lot of lines.
+concurrency states.
+Also, it’s a bit noisy and repetitive.

-I liked how Java 8's Try-with-resources works, and I thought that it could be applied to `Lock`s too.
-So I created this
+I really like Java’s try-with-resources pattern, and I wanted the same ergonomics for Lock.
+So I built this library.

-library and made the locking process much easier like this:
+Now it becomes:

 ```java
 Lock lock = new ReentrantLock();

 try(
 LockedAutoLock ignored = AutoLock.lock(lock)){
 				// Do stuff
 				}
 ```

-Then I added methods that allows us to use locks with Java 8 lambda functions to make it even easier to use.
+Then I extended it further with lambda-based helpers so you don’t even need try-with-resources in simple cases:

 ```java
 Lock lock = new ReentrantLock();